christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Cleopatra aka Dynamis's son with Julius Caesar aka Asander = Tiberius Julius Aspurgus Philoromaios, who was born about the same time as Caesarion (Aspurgus translates to "horseman-lord" in Thracian languages.
-Sabazios was a Thracian deity worshipped as a horseman).
+Sabazios was a Thracian deity worshipped as a horseman.
+Cleopatra identified herself with the Greco-Egyptian godess Isis.
+So, he would have been Isa, son of Isis.
+The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it).

 Cleopatra aka Dynamis's son with Mark Antony [^7] (aka Ptolemy of Cyprus, a brother of Ptolemy XII Auletes (Cleopatra’s father) making him Celopatra's uncle aka Polemon I of Pontus aka King Herod aka Tiberius Claudius Nero aka Phraates IV of Parthia) = Alexander Helios aka Alexander (son of King Herod) aka Juba II who was married to his